freedomofpress/securedrop-docs/docs/source/how_to_submit.rst

 Making your first submission
 ----------------------------

-Open Tor Browser and navigate to the .onion address for the SecureDrop you wish to make a submission to.
+Open Tor Browser and navigate to the onion address for the SecureDrop you wish to make a submission to.
 The page will invite you to get started with your first submission or to log in.
 It should have a logo specific to the organization you are submitting to.